-On Wednesday, March 15th, Irish America magazine hosted the 2017 Irish America Hall of Fame awards luncheon.
+On Friday, March 2nd, Irish America magazine will host the 2018 Irish America Hall of Fame awards luncheon.

-For complete coverage of the event, including highlights from the honorees’ speeches, click here.
+For complete coverage of last year’s event, including highlights from the honorees’ speeches, click here.

 Founded in 2010 in celebration of Irish America magazine’s 25th anniversary, the Irish America Hall of Fame honors the extraordinary achievements of Irish-American leaders, from their significant accomplishments and contributions to American society to the personal commitment to safeguarding their Irish heritage and the betterment of Ireland.